 Complete the interview questions that follow.
 When you reach the signature screens, proceed to Step 3 below.

-The IRS requires all taxpayers filing electronically to "sign" their return using the Self-Select PIN method.
+The IRS requires all taxpayers filing electronically to include an electronic signature.
 The only other option is to paper file your return.

-If you have never filed a federal tax return, or if you did not file a return last year, select that option on the Prior Year Information screen.
+If you have never filed a federal tax return, or if you did not file a return last year, choose I am a first-time filer or I did NOT file a 2014 tax return on the Prior Year Information screen.

 See AGI, Self Select PIN, and Electronic Signature for more information and answers to common questions.